fablos/geo_latte/README.md

-# geometric_ml
+# Geo Latte
-This repository contains:

-- Matlab code (not maintained)
-- Python code

-to apply Riemannian geometry in machine learning.
+Preliminary examples on how to apply Riemannian geometry in machine learning.

 1. Construct Riemannian metrics.
 2. Compute shortest paths.